Alia5/FSE/README.md

 FSE supports networking which in testing performed pretty well under pretty bad network conditions (~200ms Ping with some packetloss) with a few 100 objects

+I'm quite happy with with the results so far, considering this essentially being a little "sunday project"

 It also sports a pretty neat lighting system incl. normal and specular maps
 ![Lighting1](https://github.com/Alia5/FSE/blob/master/lighting1.gif?raw=true "Lighting1") ![Lighting2](https://github.com/Alia5/FSE/blob/master/lighting2.gif?raw=true "Lighting2")

 *Work in Progress*